khalid-hussain/shaheen/chap9.md

 support their chiefs.
 To please them even more, you can release their prisoners.
 You have merely two days to arrive to a decision.
 After this, you might never lay hands on such an opportunity.
-I have conceived on how to have Moosa arrested."
+I have conceived on how to have Musa arrested."

 At night, a spacious chamber of the Al-Hamra Palace was lit by lanterns of silver and gold.
 Granada's Berber and Hispanian Muslim nobles were seated on chairs talking with Abu Abdullah.
-Silence spread for a moment over the gathering as Moosa entered.
+Silence spread for a moment over the gathering as Musa entered.

-Moosa ran a cursory glance at the attendees and came close to Abu Abdullah and whispered, "I would like to say something to you in private."
+Musa ran a cursory glance at the attendees and came close to Abu Abdullah and whispered, "I would like to say something to you in private."

 Seeing his attitude Abu Abdullah became nervous, but after a second he gathered himself and said, "You can say whatever you have right here.
 By the grace of God all of them are Muslims."

-Moosa said, "Some things cannot be said in front of everyone."
+Musa said, "Some things cannot be said in front of everyone."

 "But at the moment we are not ready to call off this assembly.
 If it is some important matter, then say it right here."

-Moosa had already scrutinized the assembly.
+Musa had already scrutinized the assembly.
 Most of those gathered were those who had been granted entry into the Al-Hamra Palace for the first time.
-To this date no noble of the Sultanate had dared to remain seated on seeing Moosa.
-Hearing Abu Abdullah's words, Moosa thought that his ears were failing him.
+To this date no noble of the Sultanate had dared to remain seated on seeing Musa.
+Hearing Abu Abdullah's words, Musa thought that his ears were failing him.
 His face blushed with anger and restraining himself said, "Prince, I have heard that you have released the rebels."